patrik-tl/patrik-tl/README.md

 # 👋 Hello !
 My name is Patrik Teles

-🎓 Estudante de Engenharia de Software
+🎓 Software Engineering Student
-💻 Aprendendo **Java** e **Python**, com foco em backend
+💻 Learning **Java** and **Python**, focusing on backend 📚 Curious about technology, UX, and good programming practices
-📚 Curioso por tecnologia, UX e boas práticas de programação

 ---